lukepistolesi/robot/README.md

 The set of the commands has been extended a little bit adding the `EXIT` command to gently terminate the execution (and make the acceptance tests easier to implement).

 The test data are directly in the acceptance tests.

+The Parsing of the commands is pretty strict at the moment and it does not support white spaces among the parameters of the commands: can be added later on if needed.